realm/realm-js/contrib/how-to-release.md

 # How to release Realm JavaScript

-In order to release Realm JavaScript, you need to be added a collaborator at [npm](https://npmjs.com) and you need to log in when publishing the package.
+In order to release Realm JavaScript, you need to be added as a collaborator at [npm](https://npmjs.com) and you need to log in when publishing the package.
 Moreover, you will need to be member of the [Realm organization at Github](https://github.com/realm).

 You will have to build locally for Android and iOS since we are distributing binaries for these platforms within the [`realm`](https://www.npmjs.com/package/realm) package.